Adobe Stock / paultarasenko

-A recent study showed several active ingredients in chemical sunscreens — avobenzone, escamsule, octocrylene, and oxybenzone — can be absorbed through the skin and enter the bloodstream, concerningly at levels that far exceed the U.S. Food and Drug Administration’s recommended maximums.
+Recent research has showed several common active ingredients in chemical sunscreens — avobenzone, escamsule, octocrylene, and oxybenzone — can be absorbed through the skin and enter the bloodstream, concerningly at levels that far exceed the U.S. Food and Drug Administration’s recommended maximums.

 While the study strongly recommends further testing to determine if any of these chemicals can have harmful long-term effects in such dosages, consumers have been sent into a panic to find acceptable replacements for their go-to sunscreens.

 We checked in with several local experts, including a respected dermatologist with his own line of natural skincare products, and the owner and founder of a new hyped local beauty boutique, to get a better idea of what we should be looking for.
 First, though, let’s get into the two major types of sunscreen and why users are now looking to go old-school.